SamOBrienOlinger/spoodle-space-pp5/README..md

   - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

-  - My mentors, [Naoise Gaffney](https://github.com/NaoiseGaffney) and [Antonio Rodriguez](AntonioRodriguez_mentor), were great support and I learned a lot from them throughout the development of this project.
+  - My mentors, [Naoise Gaffney](https://github.com/NaoiseGaffney) and [Antonio Rodriguez](AntonioRodriguez_mentor), provided invaluable support and I learned a lot from them throughout the development of this project.

   Last but certainly not least, are the Code Institute's [Student Care Team](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentadvancedfrontend/studentcare) and all the Tutors on the [Student Support Team](https://learn.codeinstitute.net/ci_support/specializationsamplecontent/troubleshooting).
 Regardless of the challenge faced, they have provided invaluable support to me in developing my skills, knowledge and expereince.
 Thank you very much.